Law Society of Saskatchewan

 Members of the Law Society of Saskatchewan who are inactive or retired, or are considering becoming inactive or retired, but would still like to volunteer their time with an approved pro bono program may apply for Active Pro Bono membership with the Law Society of Saskatchewan, which also carries several benefits provided services are delivered through an approved pro bono program:

-• an exemption from the annual insurance assessment (see below); and
+• an exemption from the annual insurance assessment (see below)

-Rule 717 of the Rules of the Law Society of Saskatchewan specifies as follows:
+Rule 717 of the Law Society of Saskatchewan Rules specifies the requirements for Active Pro Bono membership.

 Members of the Law Society seeking to transition to the Active Pro Bono member category can submit Form P-5 to the Law Society of Saskatchewan.